 What are tea trees?

-A species of the Myrtaceae (Myrtle) family, the Melaleuca alternifolia is the same species of tea tree that produces tea tree oil.
-There are over 300 species of tea tree in the Myrtle family, and depending on the species, they can grow from between 2 and 20 metres.
+A species of the Myrtaceae (Myrtle) family, the Melaleuca Alternifolia is the same species of tea tree that produces tea tree oil.
+There are over 300 species of tea trees in the Myrtle family, and depending on the species, they can grow from between 2 and 20 metres.

 Where are Melaleuca alternifolia trees found?